-Step 3.
-Primary data is collected through an interviewer-administered survey instrument from 114 TC manufacturing firms across Bangladesh, India and Vietnam.
-Bangladesh and Vietnam are respectively the third and fourth largest manufacturers of clothing, and India is the third largest manufacturer of textile products (United Nations Comtrade, 2019).
-We focused on business owners and managing directors because the implementation of a business model will generally depend on them.
-Employees lower in the hierarchy do not have such decisionmaking powers in the TC industry.
+Step 3- primary data is collected through an interviewer-administered survey instrument from 114 TC manufacturing firms across Bangladesh, India and Vietnam.
+Bangladesh and Vietnam are respective, the third and fourth-largest manufacturers of clothing, and India is the third largest manufacturer of textile products (UN Comtrade, 2019).
+We focused on business owners and managing directors since the implementation of a business model will generally depend on them.
+Employees lower in the hierarchy do not have such decision-making powers in the TC industry.
 The demography of our sample is presented in Table 3.